TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/structures.rst

    .. index:: builtin: classmethod

    The method will be passed the type object as the first parameter rather than an instance of the type.
-This is used to create *class methods*, similar to what is created when using the :func:`classmethod` built-in function.
+This is used to create *kundi methods*, similar to what is created when using the :func:`classmethod` built-in function.